May I present the new leaner, meaner Aether Winnower.

 Note: The Aether will crack and winnower raw nibs, but depending upon the moisture content and preparation of the bean, the feed rate may may drop significantly (even to the point that they will not feed).
 If you insist on raw nibs, you may have to hand push them through the Champion.
 And likewise, expect the separation may not be as good since the raw husk is much closer to the density of the nibs.
 Generally I find if raw nibs are produced the final product needs to sieved through a 1/4" mesh.
 The Deluxe Cracker handles raw beans very well and does not require hand pushing.

-Currently the price is $1800 without the Champion and Shop-Vac vacuum included.
+Currently the price is $1950 without the Champion and Shop-Vac vacuum included.
 Shipping in the 48 lower states will be around $250 for the winnower.
 More of course for the Champion and/or Shop Vac.
+International shipping varies from $500-800 depending on location.

 How it works